 If your assignment is sent by email, be sure to check with me if it was received.
 I am not responsible for lost or unreceived emails.
 You are welcome to drop off hard copy assignments at the Psychology office during business hours (9:00 a.m. to 4 p.m.) in room B.S.
-105. Administrative Assistant Jan Martin or Pamela Patrino-Silva will put it in my mail tray.
-Or, if it will fit, you may slide your document under my door in room B.S.
+105. Administrative Assistant Pamela Patrino-Silva or Sherlyn Antonio will put it in my mailtray.
+Or, if it will fit, you may slide your document under my door - Room B.S.
 103.